-For many of us, it can feel like the resistant little girl is winning!
+For many of us, it can feel like the resistant child is winning!

 When we get caught in resistance we can easily move towards discouragement and then despair – where we feel like healing our food stuff is hopeless; impossible.
 We can even give up.
 How frustrating!

-When you’ve “had it” with your resistant inner child, you may try and do as I’ve done and use one of these common techniques:
+When you’ve “had it” with your resistant inner child, you may try and use one of these common techniques:

 - Coercion/bribery.
 If you do XYZ, I’ll give you ABC.

 - Threats.
 If you don’t do this, you’re going to get this punishment (fill in the blank.)

 - Will power/over powering.
 This is otherwise known as “white knuckling it.”

 - Reasoning.
 “This is why you need to do what I say….”

 - Name calling/self loathing/blaming.
 Calling yourself all sorts of names and feeling terrible about yourself.